-- In the Contents pane, right-click a layer, and click Properties to open the Layer Properties dialog box.
+- In the Contents pane of the map, right-click a layer, and click Properties to open the Layer Properties dialog box.

-- Click Change data source and browse to the source.
+- On the Source tab, click Change data source and browse to the data source.

 - Click OK.

-- In the Contents pane, click the red exclamation point next to a layer to open the Change Data Source dialog box.
+- In the Contents pane of the map, click the red exclamation point button next to the layer to open the Change Data Source dialog box.